yegor256/blog/_drafts/iccq.md

 us 100 copies of the proceedings, in [B5 format](https://en.wikipedia.org/wiki/Paper_size)
 ([100g/m<sup>2</sup> paper](https://en.wikipedia.org/wiki/Grammage),
-mate cover).
+matte cover).
 We paid around $10 per copy and it took about a week to print them all.
 By the way, we were explicitly told by IEEE that we are not allowed to sell our Proceedings at all or even give them away for free, unless it's only for PC members, authors,